sbillsborough/future-date-planner/README.md

 - Open the index.html in any modern browser
 - Type into the text box
 - Click save icon to save data to local storage
+- Popup message that confirms a task has been saved to local storage.

 ## Live Application